 - 1 loaf French bread, cubed

-- 1 medium apple, peeled, cored and chopped (I used a Gala)
+- 1 medium apple, peeled, cored, and chopped

 - 1/2 cup yellow onion, finely diced